benbyford/ai-ethics-framework/README.md

 *Ethical questions, risks and issues to think about to help create responsible AI products and services*.

-This is a non-exhaustive list of issues, questions and risks when trying to create a ethical/responsible AI service or product.
+This is a non-exhaustive list of issues, questions and risks when trying to create an ethical/responsible AI service or product.

 The framework found [here](https://github.com/benbyford/ai-ethics-framework/blob/master/Framework.md) is a list split into broad categories that relate to the type of people the question relates to, or the general area of discussion.
 E.g. Data, Design, Research etc.